lukesherwood/volunteerboard/TOTO.md

 TODO:

-jobs index page
-new event form need to change association to only be users organisation. new pages with forms - org
+new pages with forms - org

-nested index pages
+edit pages - move form to _form partial make use of nested index pages

-edit pages - move form to _form partial job show page has a link to apply to job volunteer applies for a job and assigned = true. jobs description needs to be text job pay band, hours required?
+job show page has a link to apply to job volunteer applies for a job and assigned = true. jobs description needs to be text job pay band, hours required?
--org show page should have logo and cover photo style, and website slugify urls?
+-org show page should have logo and cover photo style, and website new event form need to change association to only be users organisation.

 +++hard requirements+++
 one class level scope method (chainable) "query interface" use a nested resource from new, and from index or show